 1. What is SEO?

-RE: The process of how search engines read websites and populate the information that we find in search engine results.
+The process of how search engines read websites and populate the information that we find in search engine results.
 Think about how you go on Google and look for information.
 You type in a phrase, and Google gives you a list of websites.
-Ever wondered why one site comes up on the first result page and some on the second or third?
-The reason is Google (and other search engines) categorize all websites in their database and serve users like us the most relevant results, first comes to first, if you are willing to make your business to grow faster you better contact https://www.sponsoredlinx.com.au/
+Have you ever wondered why one site comes up on the first result page and some on the second or third?
+The reason is Google (and other search engines) categorize all websites in their database and serve users like us the most relevant results first.

 2. What’s the difference between organic vs. paid results?

-RE: Organic results are the links you find right after the paid ads; they’re based on unpaid natural rankings.
+Organic results are unpaid natural rankings.
 If you have a high ranking in the organic results, it means is that the search engine’s algorithm finds your site among the most credible sources to show the end-user for whichever keyword they searched for.
-You can achieve these kinds of rankings through SEO.
-While paid results (PPC), allows you to pay to have your website displayed on the first page of the search engine for specific keywords.
+While paid results (PPC) allow you to pay to have your website displayed on the first page of the search engine for specific keywords.
 You will be paying for every click you receive, and once that budget runs out, your site will disappear from the front page.

 3. Why is SEO important for small businesses?

-RE: It’s equally important for small and large businesses.
+It’s equally important for small and large businesses.
 In other words, it’s important for any business — any information published on the internet can be found online.
 Google and other search engines are the resources that we turn to when looking up information are.
-If I typed information on your business what would I find?
+If I typed information on your business, what would I find?
 Positive reviews?
 Correct addresses?
 Mentions of your business on news sites?
 Your business’s social profiles?
 There’s a ton of information about any business out there that gets populated in search results.
-I would start there: As per Driven Web Services understanding what information Google is indexing about your business and then start working your way down to find search phrases to associate your website and other web properties with.
+I would start with understanding what information Google is indexing about your business and then start working your way down to find search phrases to associate your website and other web properties with.

 4. What’s a good goal to set for your SEO?